what386/brash/docs/architecture.md

 ### Failure policy

-- Unsupported language/runtime features should fail in semantic analysis with clear errors.
+- Unsupported language/runtime features should fail in semantic analysis with clear errors (for example `import`, async/await flow, and unsupported literal/value forms).
 - CLI also treats remaining codegen unsupported warnings as fatal when emitting Bash.